jrforrest/sysunit/README.md

 ### Unit Execution

+Units are run in a subshell, and their output is captured.
+The unit's output is displayed to the user in the case of a failure.
+The unit's output is not displayed in the case of success, unless the `--debug` flag is passed.

+Only one shell process is spawned per target.

 ## License

 This project is licensed under the GNU Affero General Public License (AGPL) v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.